 - Correct pigmentation, including melasma.

 A topical anesthetic cream is applied.
-The micro-needling treatment itself is relatively painless.
 You will likely feel pressure from the treatment head and may feel an occasional zing.
 Depending on the area(s) being treated, the micro-needling treatment typically takes between 30 and 45 minutes.

-You can expect tiny pinpoint scabs to appear 24-72 hours post-treatment that will naturally shed when the underlying micro-injury has healed.
+You can expect tiny pinpoint scabs, redness and swelling to appear 24-72 hours post-treatment that will naturally shed when the underlying micro-injury has healed.